Blink-Project/yocto-orangepi-r1plus/README.md

 In summary, it has everything we need to make it a valid replacement for a Raspberry Pi!

 ## Quick Start Guide

+Follow these steps to get up and running with your Orangepi R1+!

 ### Hardware you should have with you